-Full HD video recording is included, which means that the whole Canon DSLR line-up now has the capacity to record high resolution movies.
-You can also take full manual control of video recording, which is nice to see on an entry level model.
+Full HD video recording capability is included, which means that the whole Canon DSLR line-up now has the capacity to record high resolution movies.
+You can also take full manual control of video recording, which is nice to see an entry level model.

 The 1200D goes up against the very successful Nikon D3XXX range, of which the Nikon D3300 is the latest model.
 Although both sit in the same position in each other's respective line-ups, the Canon, for now at least, is much cheaper.

 Canon has given the 1200D an improved look and feel, bringing it more in line with something like the Canon 700D, which sits ahead of it in the line-up.
 The deep grip and textured coating give it a feel of quality, but also make it easy to hold, and even use one-handed if you feel so inclined.

 As there is no touchscreen on the 1200D, unlike some of the other DSLRs in Canon's range, including the 100D and the 700D, every element of camera control is done via the physical buttons.

 Despite it being an entry-level model, there are still a decent number of those buttons on the back of the camera, including dedicated buttons for white balance and sensitivity (ISO).

 By pressing a button labelled as Q, you can quickly scroll to various settings displayed on the screen and change them using the scrolling dial.
 So, for instance, you can navigate to the metering setting, then scroll with the dial to change from general purpose to spot metering.
 It's quicker than diving into the main menu all the time, speeding up the general workflow of the camera.